Frequently Asked Questions

 We recommend you discuss your plans and different options with your IS advisor, ask your foreign language teachers about their recommendations, and also gather information from the Study Abroad Office.

 You will first go through a general advising session at the Study Abroad Office, then be assigned to a Study Abroad Advisor who will work with you on the application process.
 Application deadlines and procedures vary depending on the program, whether it is an NC State Program, an exchange program, or organized by a national organization.
-NC State Programs and exchange programs, like UNC-EP, may provide a bit more support for your experience, while national organizations, like ISEP and ISA, will charge a fee for their services, but in exchange provide the largest variety of study abroad opportunities.
-UNC-EP is an exchange agreement between a large number of foreign universities or university systems that allows you to study abroad while paying NC State tuition.
+NC State Programs and exchange programs may provide a bit more support for your experience, while national organizations, like ISEP and ISA, will charge a fee for their services, but in exchange provide the largest variety of study abroad opportunities.
 Ignore the deadlines on their website; our Study Abroad Office, through which you apply, needs your application earlier, so follow our deadlines!

 Things to keep in mind: